IN-PERSON WORKSHOPS:

 Curriculum

-• Materiality: Selecting and conditioning clay bodies for scale.
+• Materials: Selecting and conditioning clay bodies for scale.

 • Ergonomics: Techniques to minimize strain and ensure physical longevity.